No. 344 Squadron RAF

 No. 344 Squadron was a Free French land based anti-submarine squadron given a Royal Air Force squadron number during World War II.

 History

 The squadron was formed at Dakar, Senegal, on 29 November 1943 from Flotille 1E and equipped with British Wellington aircraft.
+U-403 was sunk by depth charges dropped by a Wellington on 18 August 1943 near Dakar; all 49 crewmen were killed.

-It was under RAF control until 27 November 1945 when it disbanded upon reversion to French control.
+The squadron remained under RAF control until 27 November 1945 when it disbanded and reverted to French control as Flottille 2F.